lugeib/vue-bento-layout/README.md

    hovereable: Boolean (e.g. False | True)
 }
 ```
+ ---
+### `<bento-checkbox>`
+Bento checkbox is an implementation of bento-cards to create a simple but cool-looking array of checkboxes with a smooth check animation and overlaying effect to the selected cards to ensure visibility and distinction from those unchecked cards, just pass your v-model property and you're set.

+ ---
 # Examples of usage 📝

 Below You'll find a single file component where you can see how the components are used, **note the *dynamic classes***.